mitusha/extensions.cabin/reset.cabin/README.md

 #reset.cabin.css

-A comprehensive reset file based on [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/)'s reset.
+A comprehensive reset file based on the excellent [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/) reset.

 ##How to include this extension